HomeArticlesBest OfBest Fitness Calculators

 BMI Calculator

 The BMI Calculator computes body mass index from height and weight, giving a quick screening classification (underweight, normal, overweight, obese) based on the standard BMI formula.
-It's the fastest of all the tools here to use — two inputs and an instant result — which makes it a reasonable first check before moving to more detailed metrics.
-Its known limitation is that it can't distinguish muscle from fat, so a muscular individual may show as "overweight" despite having a low body fat percentage.
-Use it as a population-level screening tool rather than a definitive individual health measure, and pair it with body fat percentage or waist circumference for a fuller picture when precision matters.
+It's the fastest of all the tools here to use, two inputs and an instant result, which makes it a reasonable first check before moving to more detailed metrics.
+Its known limitation is that it can't tell muscle from fat, so a muscular individual may show as "overweight" despite having a low body fat percentage.
+Treat it as a population-level screening tool rather than a definitive individual health measure, and pair it with body fat percentage or waist circumference for a fuller picture when precision matters.

 BMR Calculator

-The BMR Calculator estimates Basal Metabolic Rate — the energy your body burns at complete rest — using the Mifflin-St Jeor equation, the current standard that has replaced the older Harris-Benedict formula in most modern nutrition guidance due to better accuracy across a wider range of body types.
-BMR is the foundation figure that TDEE is built on top of, so getting it right matters more than it might seem from a single number.
+The BMR Calculator estimates Basal Metabolic Rate, the energy your body burns at complete rest, using the Mifflin-St Jeor equation.
+This is the current standard, and it's replaced the older Harris-Benedict formula in most modern nutrition guidance thanks to better accuracy across a wider range of body types.
+BMR is the foundation figure that TDEE gets built on top of, so getting it right matters more than it might seem from a single number.
 The calculator takes height, weight, age, and sex as inputs and returns BMR in calories per day within seconds, ready to feed directly into a TDEE calculation.

 TDEE Calculator

-The TDEE Calculator takes your BMR and multiplies it by an activity factor — sedentary, lightly active, moderately active, very active, or extremely active — to estimate your actual total daily calorie burn.
+The TDEE Calculator takes your BMR and multiplies it by an activity factor, sedentary, lightly active, moderately active, very active, or extremely active, to estimate your actual total daily calorie burn.
 This is the number that should anchor any calorie target for weight loss, maintenance, or muscle gain, since BMR alone significantly understates real daily energy needs for anyone who isn't completely sedentary.
-The tool lets you adjust the activity multiplier directly, which is useful for recalculating as your training volume changes across different phases of a program.
+The tool lets you adjust the activity multiplier directly, useful for recalculating as your training volume changes across different phases of a program.

 Macro Calculator

 The Macro Calculator splits a total daily calorie target into protein, carbohydrate, and fat in grams, based on your goal (loss, maintenance, or gain) and either percentage-based or gram-per-kilogram targeting for protein specifically.
-It's designed to be used after TDEE is established, since macro targets are derived as a share of total calories rather than calculated independently.
+Use it after TDEE is established, since macro targets get derived as a share of total calories rather than calculated independently.
 Setting accurate macros matters most for protein, which needs to stay relatively high and consistent regardless of whether you're in a calorie deficit or surplus, to support muscle retention or growth.

 One-Rep Max Calculator